Graduate Teaching Assistantships

 The Film Studies GTA assists faculty teaching undergraduate film courses, with assignments coordinated by the program director.
 Whenever feasible, Film T.A.s will have opportunities to work with different faculty members in each of their four semesters.
 Supervising instructors provide the T.A. with opportunities to observe and participate in the following aspects of teaching film:

 - meeting individually with students to work on assignments, including papers

 The GTA meets regularly with the faculty mentor to discuss the course and receive feedback on his or her performance.
 The director of Film Studies also observes the T.A. leading a class or a portion of a class session at least once in their first three semesters.

 The Film program may utilize T.A.s in support of our teaching mission in other ways, including program assistance (website support, communication, publicity for events, archiving holdings); special projects (research to support program initiatives); and teaching technologies (dubbing clips for classes, and supervising production projects).
 T.A.s might be asked to run a screening for an absent professor (i.e. one travelling to present a paper at a conference) or to facilitate another well-planned activity.

 University and Department Definitions and Expectations

-Teaching Assistantships at NCSU are defined by the Graduate School as one-half-time appointments.
+Teaching Assistantships at NC State are defined by the Graduate School as half-time appointments.
 The workload in English thus averages about 20 hours per week.
-Depending on teaching assignment, this workload may be somewhat lighter in the first year, when TAs are beginning their training and assisting other instructors, and heavier in the second year, when they may be teaching classes of their own.
+Depending on teaching assignment, this workload may be somewhat lighter in the first year, when T.A.s are beginning their training and assisting other instructors, and heavier in the second year, when they may be teaching classes of their own.

 If you have been awarded a Teaching Assistantship, see this page for details about your first year: Essential Information for Teaching Assistants